 The table is a success.
 It’s not quite finished yet, of course.
 I want to actually paint this one up.
 Some time soon I will be painting the full table black.
 Eventually I plan to have it decorated up with a few game logos and the new Tabletop Geeks logo that is being worked on.

 I also need to start on making actual terrain blocks, though figuring out where to store them in the new apartment is going to be another obstacle I need to work out.
-Keep an eye out for updates to the table and more painting or terrain progress.finished, Malifaux, Table
+Keep an eye out for updates to the table and more painting or terrain progress.Tags: finished, Malifaux, Table